Sludge News

 In November of 2018, the EPA's own Office of Inspector General (OIG) issued a report that concluded that the EPA is "unable to assess the impact of hundreds of unregulated pollutants in land-applied biosolids on human health and the environment."

-We must also change federal policy to end the systematic contamination of soil and water from toxicants in sewage sludge.
+We must ban the land spreading of sewage sludge in every state to end the systematic contamination of soil and water from the toxicants that are always found in it.